MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-configure-kiosk-mode.md

 Microsoft Edge currently supports a subset of the same Microsoft Edge Legacy kiosk mode types for single-app assigned access with the following lockdown experiences: Digital/Interactive signage, and Public-browsing.

-Kiosk mode with assigned access is currently available for testing with the latest [Windows 10 Insider Preview Build](https://insider.windows.com/), version 20215 or higher, and with the [Microsoft Edge Dev Channel](https://www.microsoftedgeinsider.com/download), version 87.0.644.4 or higher.
+Microsoft Edge kiosk mode with assigned access single app is currently available for testing with the latest [Windows 10 Insider Preview Build](https://insider.windows.com/), version 20215 or higher, and with the [Microsoft Edge Beta Channel](https://www.microsoftedgeinsider.com/download), version 89 or higher.

 **How do I get the Windows Insiders preview?**